Living Donor Liver Transplants

 Living donor transplants are a lifesaving treatment option, because they usually shorten the length of time that a recipient has to wait to get their transplant.

 With living donor transplants, a family member or close friend can donate their organ to their sick loved one.
 The live donor needs to be extremely healthy, as well as a good match for the recipient.

 In the case of living donor liver transplants, a portion of the healthy person’s liver is removed and placed in the recipient’s body.
 Soon, the healthy person’s liver regenerates and returns to normal size.

 Liver Cancer Transplants: A New Treatment Option

-This is a lifesaving option for patients with liver cancer.
-It gives patients a better chance at beating their cancer, ultimately giving them a second chance at life.
+This is a new life-saving treatment option that provides patients a better chance at beating their cancer - ultimately giving them a second chance at life.

 Son-in-law Provides Second Chance at Life for Lima Native in Need of Transplant

 Livingston County native John O’Grady had already endured decades of illness caused by liver disease when a call from his doctor drastically changed his future.
 An MRI scan showed liver cancer.

 John was added to the transplant waiting list.
 The Solid Organ Transplant team also strongly suggested the 63-year-old consider finding a living donor.
 The option allows a recipient to undergo a transplant earlier.

 Although all four of John’s adult children were willing to be tested, his son-in-law, Matthew Drake, spoke up.